Kaushalya Weeraratne: Early life

 Weeraratne had his secondary education at Trinity College, Kandy, which is also the alma mater of Sri Lankan Kumar Sangakkara.
 He played school cricket at the Trinity College and also captained Trinity College cricket team in two consecutive years and he was the first Trinitian to win Sunday Observer Schoolboy Cricketer of the Year.
-His cousin Dinuk Weeraratne and his two brothers, Pasan Weeraratne and Chandula Weeraratne have also played first class cricket.
+His cousin Dinuk Weeraratne and his two brothers, Pasan Weeraratne and Dasun Weeraratne have also played first class cricket.

 Domestic career

 Weeraratne made his domestic first class debut for Nondescripts against Singha in the opening game of Group A of the 1999/00 Premier League Trophy, scoring 43 in his only innings in the match.
 Later in the season, he performed well for Sri Lanka A in their matches against the touring Zimbabwe A side, with innings figures of 4/67 in a warm-up game, 4/108 in the first A team test, and 3/66 in the second A team test.

 Weeraratne did not play domestic first class cricket in the 2000/01 season.
 He did play 5 matches in the List A Premier Limited Over tournament, for Colts CC, scoring 45 runs at an average of 15.
 He made his T20 debut playing for Ragama against Bloomfield Cricket and Athletic Club on 8 October 2005.

 He holds the record for the fastest ever List A 50, beating Adam Hollioake's record by 3 runs in a 12 ball effort.
 He achieved the milestone in November 2005 while playing for Ragama Cricket Club against Kurunegala Youth Cricket Club.
 His innings included an over that went for 34 runs with 5 successive sixes off the bowling of Ajith Ekanayake.

 He also played for Sultans of Sylhet in Bangladesh's NCL T20 Bangladesh.
 In 2008, he was invited by Kolkata Knight Riders for a training session.
 He was bought by Wayamba United in the SLPL draft for the inaugural edition of the Sri Lanka Premier League in 2012.
 He also currently plays and coaches the Narre South Cricket Club at the Dandenong District Cricket Association League in Australia.